Optimize Your Language Learning – Limit Passive Learning Activities

 Nada.
 Null.
 Nothing.

-Many other studies have managed to successfully replicate the results of the aforementioned research.
+Many other studies have managed to replicate the results of the research mentioned above successfully.

 There is a good reason why learning and listening are at the absolute bottom of retention rates.

 This should be the mantra of every learner.
 If you want to learn fast, you have to take control of your learning.
 Without it, your learning is like a boat with no sails in the middle of the storm.
 You go one way and then the other without any sense of direction.
 That damn boat needs a captain – you that is!